AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/program-flow-actions/change-engagement-program-cadence.md

 ---
 # Change Engagement Program Cadence {#change-engagement-program-cadence}

-1. Overview

-   Once a person is being nurtured by an engagement program, you can temporarily pause nurturing for the person using this flow step.
+Once a person is being nurtured by an engagement program, you can temporarily pause nurturing for them by using this flow step.

    ![](assets/image2014-9-22-14-3a48-3a53.png)

    >[!NOTE]
    >
-   >If a person is not a member of the program and runs through this flow step, it will automatically be added as a member and into your first stream.
+   >If a person is not a member of the program and runs through this flow step, they will automatically be added as a member and into your first stream.

 ## Usage {#usage}